balintfodor/dep-graph-test-problem/readme.md

-#dep-graph
+# dep-graph

-This a test problem solution backing a job interview.
+This is a test problem solution backing a job interview.

-This program reads a dependency tree from a structured text file, finds independent groups of nodes and prints them out.
-It also draws the graph to in an svg file and generates a graphviz input file for dot.
+The program reads a dependency tree from a structured text file, finds independent groups of nodes and prints them out.
+It also draws the graph to in an svg file and generates a graphviz input file for `dot`.

-Most of the example files are borrowed and processed into another format from the [graphviz gallery](http://www.graphviz.org/Gallery.php).
+Most of the example files are borrowed (and processed into another format) from the [graphviz gallery](http://www.graphviz.org/Gallery.php).

-#build and run
+# build and run

 `mkdir build; cd build; cmake ..; make; cd ..`